FereshtehNo/Protein-Interaction-Network-Analysis/README.md

-# Protein-Interaction-Network-Analysis
+# Protein Interaction Network Analysis 🧬🔍
 An R project for analyzing protein interactions 🧬 using bioinformatics tools and network analysis 🌐.
 Explores enzyme prediction 🔍, domain analysis 📊, and structural insights 🏗️

-# Protein Interaction Network Analysis 🧬🔍

 ## Project Overview
 This repository contains a collection of R scripts designed for the analysis of protein interactions, focusing on enzyme prediction, domain analysis, and structural insights.
 Utilizing `bio3d` and `igraph`, we process PDB files to explore the molecular structure and interaction networks of proteins.